logo

 Unfortunately, these accidents cause potentially permanent impairments.
 A spinal cord injury leaves a patient needing to relearn the actions and movements that once seemed so natural.
 For a child or teen, this new disability can be devastating.

-Boy playing a car game on MYRO – a robotic therapy device
+Boy playing a car game on Myro – a robotic therapy device

 Advanced rehabilitation therapy can help.
 It can stop further atrophy or stiffening of muscles, depending on the location and severity of the injury.
 In addition, children can adapt to do things differently.
 Compensation strategies or re-learning of specific motor skills through neuroplastic change can help.